Description:- Charminar, State: Telangana

 headquarters of the South Central Railway

-zone of the Indian Railways.It is located near
+zone of the Indian Railways.
+It is located near

-the Marredpally neighbourhood of Secunderabad, Telangana, India.The
+the Marredpally neighborhood of Secunderabad, Telangana, India.
+The

-Office of General Manager, SCR Zone is located on the premises of this
+Office of General Manager, SCR Zone, is located on the premises of this

 building.
 Apart from the GM, all top officials and department heads from

-various divisions of the SC Railway zone sit in this building Rail Nilayam
+various divisions of the SC Railway Zone sit in this building.
+Rail Nilayam

 is the foremost policy-making body that takes all decisions pertaining to the

-functioning and operation in the SCR railway division.The Indian Railways Institute of Signal Engineering &
+functioning and operation in the SCR railway division.
+The Indian Railways Institute of Signal Engineering &

-Telecommunications (IRISET),a premier centralised training
+Telecommunications (IRISET), a premier centralized training

-institute on Indian Railways that imparts training in railway signalling & telecommunications is also located
+institute on Indian Railways that imparts training in railway signalling & telecommunications, is also located

 here.

-Golconda Fort is a fortified citadel built by the Qutb Shahi dynasty ( 1512–1687) as the capital of the Golconda
+Golconda Fort is a fortified citadel built by the Qutb Shahi dynasty (1512–1687) as the capital of the Golconda

-known as the Golconda Diamonds.
+known as the Golconda diamonds.
 The region has produced some of the world's most famous

-Yellow, Akbar Shah and Great Mogul.
+Yellow, Akbar Shah, and Great Mogul.
 It was initially called Shepherd’s Hill.
 According

-to legend, a shepherd boy came across an idol on this rocky
+to legend, a shepherd boy came across an idol on this rocky hill. [citation

 needed] The information was conveyed to the ruling